Crisis management: Business recovery

 When a crisis hits, organizations must be able to carry on with their business in the midst of the crisis while simultaneously planning for how they will recover from the damage the crisis caused.
 Crisis handlers not only engage in continuity planning (determining the people, financial, and technology resources needed to keep the organization running), but will also actively pursue organizational resilience.

 Learning

 In the wake of a crisis, organizational decision makers adopt a learning orientation and use prior experience to develop new routines and behaviors that ultimately change the way the organization operates.
-The best leaders recognize this and are purposeful and skillful in finding the learning opportunities inherent in every crisis situation.
+Many leaders recognize this and find learning opportunities inherent in every crisis situation.

 Crisis communication

 The effort taken by an organization to communicate with the public and stakeholders when an unexpected event occurs that could have a negative impact on the organization's reputation.
 This can also refer to the efforts to inform employees or the public of a potential hazard which could have a catastrophic impact.
 There are 3 essential steps that an organization can take to prepare for and withstand a communications crisis: 1) Define your philosophy; 2) Assess your vulnerabilities; 3) Develop a protocol.